miozune/gemini-cli/docs/cli/configuration.md

   - **Default:** `false`
   - **Example:** `"autoAccept": true`

+- **`toolAllowList`** (object):

+  - **Description:** Configures tools to automatically execute without requiring user confirmation on each invocation.
+This setting persists across sessions, allowing you to permanently approve tools you trust.
+The configuration supports different granularities of trust: full tool approval, or approval for specific commands/entries.
+  - **Default:** Empty
+  - **Properties:**
+    - **Tool-level approval** (boolean): Set a tool name to `true` to always allow that tool without confirmation.
+    - **Entry-level approval** (array of strings): For tools that operate on different commands or entries, specify an array of allowed values:
+      - For `run_shell_command`: List specific command roots (e.g., `["ls", "git", "npm"]`).
+Note that approval is managed per command root, so allowing `"git"` will permit all git commands like `git status`, `git commit`, etc.
+      - For `mcp`: List specific MCP tools or servers.
+You can specify either:
+        - Specific tools: `"server.tool"` (e.g., `"weather.get_forecast"`, `"database.query"`) to allow individual tools
+        - Entire servers: `"server"` (e.g., `"weather"`, `"database"`) to allow all tools from that server
+  - **Notes:**
+    - **Automatic updates:** When you select "Yes, allow always" during a tool confirmation prompt, the CLI automatically updates this setting.
+Manual editing of this configuration is rarely needed, as the interactive prompts handle most use cases.
+      - For MCP tools, you may see two different confirmation options: "Yes, always allow tool '[tool]' from server '[server]'" (adds specific tool like `server.tool`) or "Yes, always allow all tools from server '[server]'" (adds the server name to allow all its tools).
+    - Tool-level approval (`true`) takes precedence over entry-level approval for the same tool.
+  - **Example:**

+    ```json
+    "toolAllowList": {
+      "web_fetch": true,
+      "write_file": true,
+      "run_shell_command": [
+        "date",
+        "ls",
+        "git",
+        "npm"
+      ],
+      "mcp": [
+        "weather",
+        "database.query_users"
+      ]
+    }
+    ```

 - **`theme`** (string):
   - **Description:** Sets the visual [theme](./themes.md) for Gemini CLI.
   - **Default:** `"Default"`